Hamed1999/React18-for-beginners-HWs/README.md

 ## 🎯 Purpose

-The goal of this repository is to document my learning progress and provide reference implementations for each homework and assignment from the course.
+This repository documents my learning journey and showcases solutions for each assignment and project from the course.
+It serves as a reference for building clean, maintainable React applications with TypeScript.

 ---

 ## 🔗 Course Link

 👉 [Ultimate React Course (Part 1)](https://codewithmosh.com/p/ultimate-react-part1)